 ISS: All of the video titles are in a digital format.
 Commercial digital streaming packages have been purchased to make instructional videos available anytime or anyplace.
-The Snap Media Catalog offers more than 700,000 digital titles that support the curriculum in all academic disciplines.
-Vendors include Discovery Education, NBC Learns, PBS Premium Content, CCC!
-New Dimension Video and Learn360.
+The Snap Media Catalog offers more than 1,000,000 digital titles that support the curriculum in all academic disciplines.
+Vendors include Discovery Education, PBS Premium Content, CCC!
+New Dimension Video, Annen berg Learner, Khan Academy, Library of Congress, The National Archives, POCS for learning and Learn360.
 There is also an image database from Britannica ImageQuest and a music and sound effects database called Soundzabound that allows student to use multimedia resources that are copyright friendly and royalty free.